-I'm a software engineer, working for the DFINITY Foundation, working to launch Internet 3.0 on the Internet Computer Protocol.
-I identify as genderqueer and use he/him pronouns, and am married to an awesome partner 🥰 who works for the city of SF.
+I'm a software engineer, working for the DFINITY Foundation, building developer tools for the Internet Computer Protocol.
+I identify as genderqueer and use they/them pronouns, and am married to an awesome partner 🥰 who works for the city of SF.

-In my spare time, I enjoy exploring Golden Gate Park, and I volunteer weekly as an educator for Code Tenderloin.
+In my spare time, I enjoy exploring Golden Gate Park, and I've volunteered as an educator for Code Tenderloin.
 I've contributed to civic projects at Code for San Francisco, where I've built https://tenantprotections.org in collaboration with the Tech Equity Collaborative, in order to help tenants understand how California's latest laws affect tenants.
 I also worked on a bike lane violation app at app.lanebreach.org and some small efforts for the Open Transit project.

 After spending a semester studying Law at UC Davis, I dropped out to spend six months learning to code at Galvanize, a programming bootcamp.

 Since then, I worked at two marketing agencies, Organic and AKQA, where I built pages for Wells Fargo and Audi USA, where I re-skinned the My Audi experience.
 I spent a brief contract at Splunk before moving on to Cuyana.